AdobeDocs/experience-manager-cloud-service.en/help/operations/real-user-monitoring.md

 ## Rum and Privacy {#rum-and-privacy}

 Real User Monitoring in Adobe Experience Manager is designed to preserve visitor privacy and minimize data collection.
+RUM monitoring depends on end user approval to collect data.
+When end users grant consent, they enable the monitoring processes, contributing to the pool of performance data customers can analyze.
 As a visitor, this means that no personal information will be collected by the site you are visiting or made available to Adobe.
-As a site operator, this means no opt-in is required to enable this feature.
-It is not permitted to add any personal data into the RUM data collection.

-Additionally, RUM monitoring depends on end user approval to collect data.
-When end users grant consent, they enable the monitoring processes, contributing to the pool of performance data customers can analyze.
+As a site operator, this means no additional opt-in is required to enable monitoring through this feature.So, there will be no additional pop up for the end users to accept for enabling RUM monitoring.

 ## RUM Data is Sampled {#rum-data-is-sampled}

 Traditional web analytics solutions try to collect data on every single visitor.
 Adobe Experience Manager's Real User Monitoring only captures information from a small fraction of page views.
-Under normal circumstances this is one out of one hundred visitors, although site operators can decide to increase or decrease this number.
+Currently, this is one out of one hundred visitor. this means that smaple rate is configured at a rate of 1:100 and site operators cannot configure this number to increase or decrease the sampling rate.

 As the decision of wether data will be collected is made on a page view by page view basis, it becomes virtually impossible to track interactions across multiple pages.
 RUM has no concept of visits, visitors, or sessions, only of page views.
 This is by design.